kyusu0918/ofc-indexeddb/readme.md

 ---

 _“Typed.
 Simple.
-Persistent. — A new standard for browser storage.”_
+Persistent. — A new standard for type-safe browser storage.”_